haim-rubin/user-managements-node-server/README.md

 * This repository has the following APIs

 	1. sign-up:
-		* Sending activation link to to (user email that sign up / or to admin if verifyUserByAdmin set to true)
+		* Sending activation link to to (user email that sign up / or to admin if verifyUserBy set to true)
 		- route: 		/user/sign-up
 		- body:
 			```javascript